-I am Harlan J. Smith Centennial Professor of Astronomy (Emeritus) at the University of Texas at Austin, and former chairman of the U.T.
+I am Harlan J. Smith Centennial Professor Emeritus in Astronomy at the University of Texas at Austin, and former chairman of the U.T.
 Department of Astronomy.
 I am also an Adjunct Professor of Statistics at the University of Vermont.
 The Astronomy Department of the University of Texas hosted a retirement party for me, "Priors, Quaternions, and Residuals, Oh My".

 You can see an enlarged version of my family portrait (Left to Right: Mark, Sue, myself, Tom) by clicking on the thumbnail portrait.